srockstech/clima-weather-app/README.md

-# Clima, a weather app
+# Clima: The Weather app
 ## Introduction
+Clima, the weather app, can be used to view the weather conditions of the current location or any other city all over the World.
+On its cool UI, this lightweight app can be used to view accurate weather along with some cool messages.

 This app is a cross-platform mobile app developed using flutter.
 Using Open Weather Map API, this app:
 1. Asks for the location permission when installed.
 2. Once granted permission, it displays the current location's weather.